 To find out what state cluster virtual disks are in, use the following PowerShell commands:

-According to Microsoft description here, when the operational disk state is Detached, this means that an administrator took the virtual disk offline, or set the virtual disk to require a manual attachment, in which case you’ll have to manually attach the virtual disk every time Windows restarts.
+According to the Microsoft description here, when the operational disk state is Detached, this means that an administrator took the virtual disk offline, or set the virtual disk to require a manual attachment, in which case you’ll have to attach the virtual disk every time Windows restarts manually.
 In this case, the volume was removed/deleted using Failover Cluster Manager (FCM).
 Therefore, the virtual disk was removed from FCM UI only but not entirely deleted yet.

 Now before the virtual disk was removed, the free space in the storage pool was 12.6TB.
 The Free Space remains the same after the disk was removed using FCM.